gertn/ng-i18n/README.md

 });
 ```
 Global options that can be provided:
-*  defaultLocale: specifies the default locale (required)
+*  defaultLocale: specifies the default locale (required and in lowercase)
-*  supportedLocales: specifies the supported locales (required)
+*  supportedLocales: specifies the supported locales (required and in lowercase)
 *  basePath: specifies base path of url (optional)

-### 'defaultLocale' (has no global default and should always be provided!!)
+### 'defaultLocale' (in lowercase, has no global default and should always be provided!!)
 Example config:
 ```javascript
 var yourApp = angular.module('yourApp', ['ngI18n']);